-The cloud strategy methodology aims to help organizations efficiently document their business strategy.
+The cloud migration methodology aims to help organizations efficiently document their business strategy.
 It offers guidance on driving cloud adoption efforts that capture targeted business value in a cross-functional model, while focuses mainly on the way that modern business will use to transfer its operational infrastructure to the cloud.

 We all know what we mean by the concept of cloud.
 In a pure and basic approach is essentially to wean from the on-premises use of IT infrastructures, services, applications, systems, networks, etc. so that the modern business focuses only on the optimal use of the services it offers both to its customers and internally.